AnyBody/anybody-tutorial/A_Getting_started_modeling/lesson4.md

 is a rotational measure, the force is actually a torque applied to the hinge.

-`F` is the actual generalized force vector, with each vector component corresponding to a component of the kinematic measure. `F` is proportional to "HingeJoint.Pos", which is the hinge angle.
+`F` is the actual generalized force vector, with each vector component corresponding to a component of the kinematic measure. `F` is proportional to `HingeJoint.Pos`, which is the hinge angle.
 Stiffness is initially set to 0.0 (Nm/rad), to investigate the effect of having no spring.
 The minus sign in the expression means that the spring will always oppose motions away from the neutral angle.